The Armidale School: Surf Life Saving

+TAS students undertake Surf Life Saving qualifications in conjunction with Sawtell Surf Life Saving Club.

 Surf life saving commenced at TAS in 1967, as a service component for the Duke of Edinburgh Award Scheme introduced at the school earlier that year.
-For the first few years, the training was done at Nambucca Heads, and during the 1990s, with Yamba SLSC.
-Currently the relationship is with Sawtell SLSC, where students spend several days during the year and then an week of training and assessment in November.
-Students are instructed in inshore boat rescue – crewing, patient pick-ups and assessment, related signals, radio, equipment and safety; first aid – CPR; board rescues, tube rescues, patient care, patient carries, etc. This leads to an examination for the RLSSA Surf Life Saving Bronze Medallion.
+For the first few years, the training was done at Nambucca Heads, and, during the 1990s, with Yamba SLSC.
+Currently, TAS has a relationship with Sawtell SLSC.
+Students spend 10 days at Sawtell SLSC during the year, with five days of training and assessment in November.
+This leads to an examination for the RLSSA Surf Life Saving Bronze Medallion.

-TAS students undertake Surf Life Saving qualifications in conjunction with Sawtell Surf Life Saving Club.

 Round Square

-TAS is a member of Round Square, an international organisation of more than 200 schools worldwide which subscribes to the philosophy of Kurt Hahn (1886–1974), a renowned educationalist, who founded the idea of experiential education through such initiatives as the Duke of Edinburgh's Award Scheme and Outward Bound.
+TAS is a member of Round Square, an international institution of more than 200 schools worldwide which subscribes to the philosophy of Kurt Hahn (1886–1974), a renowned educationalist, who founded the idea of experiential education through such initiatives as the Duke of Edinburgh's Award Scheme and Outward Bound.
 The philosophy is based on five pillars or IDEALS: Internationalism, Democracy, Environment, Adventure, Leadership and Service.
 The Round Square network affords member schools the opportunity to arrange local and international student and teacher exchanges on a regular basis between their schools.
 Students and staff also have the opportunity to participate in local and international community service projects and conferences.

 Controversy

 In recent years there have been several allegations of sexual misconduct at the school, both recent and historical.
-This includes instances of both teachers and boarding staff sexually abusing students in their care, and teachers owning child pornography - though it did not involve the students.
+This includes instances of both teachers and boarding staff sexually abusing students in their care, and teachers owning child pornography — though it did not involve the students.

-The school had previously had a reputation for bullying, racism and homophobia amongst the all-male students, particularly those who boarded at the school.
+Historically, the school faced challenges and had a reputation for bullying, racism and homophobia amongst the all-male students, particularly those who boarded at the school.

 In late 2015, the school became co-ed and opened its doors to girls for the first time in its 123-year history.
-Despite popularity and strong demand, TAS girls were not warmly welcomed by many in the community including the Old Boy's Union and parents at the school.
-In these early days of co-education at the school, there were many growing pains including frequent revisions to the girl's uniforms due to parental concerns, extra safety measures in place for the girls, and changes to the school kitchen: offering a vegetarian menu for boarders at the school for the first time.
+Despite popularity and strong demand, TAS girls were not warmly welcomed by many in the community, including the Old Boys Union and parents at the school.
+In the early days of co-education at TAS, there were frequent revisions to the girls' uniforms due to parental concerns, as well as extra safety measures in place for the girls.

 Notable alumni

-Alumnus of The Armidale School are referred to generally as Old Armidalians, Old Boys or Old Girls (following the introduction of co-education in 2015) and may elect to join the schools' alumni association, the Old Armidalians' Union (formerly TAS Old Boys' Union).
+Alumni of The Armidale School are referred to generally as Old Armidalians, Old Boys or Old Girls (following the introduction of co-education in 2015) and may elect to join the schools' alumni association, the Old Armidalians' Union (formerly TAS Old Boys' Union).
 Some notable Old Armidalians include: